tobbelobb/auto-calibration-simulation-for-hangprinter/README.md

 M666 Q0.050000 R75.849:75.831:75.428:75.142

 ```
-Note that these values are only test data and does not correspond to your Hangprinter setup (yet).
+Note that these values are calculated from test data.
+They don't correspond to your Hangprinter setup (yet).

 ## How to Collect Data Points?